bitextor/bitextor/docs/README.md

 * `crawlScoutSteps`: **linguacrawl-specific option** that allows to specify the number of documents to be downloaded from a web-site before the scouting criterion is evaluated (one of the most important features of `linguacrawl` is the scout strategy that implements in order to be as efficient as possible)
 * `crawlBlackListURL`: **linguacrawl-specific option** that allows to specify a list of domains which will not be taken into account (i.e. they will not be crawled).
 The default value is: 'wordpress','blogspot','facebook','google','wikipedia','youtube','perehodi','twitter','instagram'
 * `crawlPrefixFilter`: **linguacrawl-specific option** that allows to avoid resources which begins with a concrete pattern and we know, previously, that is not going to give us useful information
-* `onlyConcat`: stop Bitextor after the crawling step and group WARC files by domain

 If you want to also crawl PDFs (only `wget` support for now), use these settings: